 Karina Erickson, Class of ‘14

 Karina began her political career at SFA, interning in the Texas Legislature in Austin, Texas, for State Representative Travis Clardy.
 She returned to Nacogdoches to complete her senior year and manage Clardy’s re-election campaign.
 Upon graduation, Karina moved to Washington, D.C., earning her master’s degree in political management at The George Washington University.
 She serves as senior communications advisor at the Texas General Land Office under the leadership of Commissioner George P. Bush.

 Alaina Helton, Class of ‘13

-Alaina Helton is a certified public manager and her key areas of interest include urban revitalization and using sustainable urban planning to create resilient cities.
+Alaina Helton is the director of planning and neighborhood services in Lufkin, Texas.
+She is a certified public manager and her key areas of interest include urban revitalization and using sustainable urban planning to create resilient cities.
 She has worked as a city planner in Frisco and Lufkin, and she spent two years as a graduate assistant managing the Texas Certified Public Manager Program at SFA.
 Alaina’s academic background includes a bachelor’s degree in criminal justice and a Master of Public Administration, both from SFA.

 Gezim (“Zimmy”) Bajrami, Class of ‘09

 BA in government